iszczesniak/cpp/memory/index.md

 the argument expression.
 The parameter becomes a name (an alias) for the data of the argument expression.

-This example shows how we pass an argument by value and by reference.
+This example shows how we pass arguments by value and by reference.
 Compile the example with the flag `-fno-elide-constructors`.

 {% highlight c++ %}